The 67 Best Zombie Movies Ever Made - A Countdown

 Having perhaps exhausted the found footage narrative device, Paco Plaza flipped the script.
 He converted this story, which unbelievably remains within the same universe, to one of the best self-parodies of all time.

 [REC] 3 is full of memorable characters, like Tuna or Mencu.
 But of all, is Clara (Leticia Dolera) who steals the spotlight, resizing the bridezilla concept to really unbelievable levels.
+Although a far cry from being the greatest zombie film of all time, this outing in the [REC] saga is a whole lot of undead fun.

 62) Let Sleeping Corpses Lie (1974)